Last

 BOSS to go electronic

-It has never been the objective of the HBA to
+It has never been the objective of the Home Business Alliance to

 make a handsome profit; rather, it's about people